By Jim Fay

 I. INTRODUCE LOVE AND LOGIC TO YOUR STAFF BY DOING ONE OF THE FOLLOWING OPTIONS:

-- Have the staff listen to the first two stories on the CD Four Steps to Responsibility.
-Make the CD available to those who are interested.
+- Have the staff listen to the first two stories on the audio Four Steps to Responsibility.
+Make the audio available to those who are interested.

 - Play one of the video clips from the Love and Logic teacher training program, 9 Essential Skills for the Love and Logic Classroom.